FNNDSC/med2image/README.rst

 The inputFile should be a NIfTI volume of the format ``.nii``

-- A sample volume can be found on Github at ``FNNDSC/SAG-anon-nii``. (https://github.com/FNNDSC/SAG-anon-nii.git)
+A sample volume can be found on Github at ``FNNDSC/SAG-anon-nii``. (https://github.com/FNNDSC/SAG-anon-nii.git)

-- This repository can be cloned and used as an input volume.
+- Clone this repository (``SAG-anon-nii``) to your local computer.
+- This directory contains a NIfTI volume with the name ``SAG-anon.nii``.

 Convert NIfTI
 ~~~~~~~~~~~~~

+**NOTE:**

+- If outputDir (-d) is not mentioned, the slice will get created in the current directory.
+- if `--sliceToConvert` argument is not specified, then it converts all the slices of the ``.nii`` volume by default.

 Both 3D and 4D NIfTI input data are understood.
 In the case of 4D NIfTI,
 a specific frame can be specified in conjunction with a specific slice